charan333777/bot-web-application/README.md

 YMAL CI FILE

 trigger:           ## This is trigger it will monitor in this case main branch if any changes in that it will tigger this pipe-line
 - main

 pool:
-  vmImage: 'windows-latest'      ## This is vm which is created by azure to run this process then it will be destoryed after compliction of all tasks
+vmImage: 'windows-latest'  --------    ## This is vm which is created by azure to run this process then it will be destoryed after compliction of all tasks

-variables:
+variables:  ---------------------------  ## these are local varible that can be used in this code
 solution: '**/*.csproj'
-  buildPlatform: 'Any CPU'        ## these are local varible that can be used in this code
+buildPlatform: 'Any CPU'
 buildConfiguration: 'Release'

 steps:
-- task: NuGetToolInstaller@1       ## this task install the dependence of .net application
+- task: NuGetToolInstaller@1    ----------------------   ## this task install the dependence of .net application

-- task: VSBuild@1                  ## this task built's artifact by using botapp.csproj file
+-  task: VSBuild@1              ----------------------    ## this task built's artifact by using botapp.csproj file

-- task: VSTest@2                 ## this will tast the application but in this case it won't do anything
+-  task: VSTest@2              ----------------------   ## this will tast the application but in this case it won't do anything

-- task: PublishBuildArtifacts@1   ## this task will publish artifact to publish location which is defaultrepository for storing artifacts
+ -   task: PublishBuildArtifacts@1   --------------------  ## this task will publish artifact to publish location which is defaultrepository for storing artifacts

 Step 4 : Creating hosting environment based on our requirement (in our case Azure app services)
 For that Goto
 Azure cloud  > search for app service > click on Create (then you can see this page)

 ![repo-look-img](z-images/image-12.png)